 For installation of a moveable dwelling, manufactured home or associated structure and with consent of Owner/Operator, the following are required:

 a.
 Initial application Application to Install Manufactured Home etc.

 b.
 On completion of installation Notice of Completion of Installation

 Many standards apply and must be addressed in order to obtain approval.
 To assist you, these are listed in the form of a checklist on the application form.

 Please note: General maintenance, repair and/or renovation work does not require an approval but any change that alters the original structure will require an application for a Section 68 approval.
 If in doubt check with Council.

 Where the Caravan Park/Manufactured Home Estate is not flood prone then the installation of a moveable dwelling, manufactured home or an associated structure on an approved site can be undertaken without the prior approval of the Council (works must still be approved by the owner/operator).

-HOWEVER, within 7 days of completing the installation of a moveable dwelling, manufactured home or an associated structure the person undertaking the works must provide Council with a written notice that the installation has been completed.
+HOWEVER, within 7 days of completing the installation of a moveable dwelling, manufactured home or an associated structure the person undertaking the works must complete and return a Notice of Completion of Installation.